Group4Synoptic/mainProject/README.md

 ## Login System

 * The login system is really basic as of right now as it took a while to get everything working, I've currently just added simple buttons on index.html with no styling.
+But to summarise:
-But to summarise currently all the login system does is take the users data (user + pass) and stores it in the database checking basic info such as the username not already existing.
+          *Registration: takes the users data (user + pass) and stores it in the database checking basic info such as the username not already existing.
+          *Login: Checks the users entered data vs the database to check if there is a match *Sessions: Using [express-session](https://www.npmjs.com/package/express-session) to create a session inside the browser allowing the user to stay logged in
     * *I'll leave the styling to someone else and focus on functionality*
     *  We may be able to make this more complex if there's reason to do so based on our previous modules.